alicesquivel/datalogger/README.md

 > [!CAUTION]
 > This is a work in progress.

-Data aggregator for Avis instrument deployments.
+Data aggregator for IBIS instrument deployments.